 \section{Conclusion}

-In this paper, we present a unified framework for multi-objective alignment during training and inference time.
-We standardize process reward model training in both verifiable and non-verifiable settings, proposes Multi-Action-Head DPO training with vectorized rewards and pairs the trained model with PRM-guided decoding with continuing hidden state.
-Experiments on math reasoning, human value alignment, and multi-turn tutoring domains demonstrate the effectiveness of our framework for multi-objective alignment as well as fine-grained and flexible user control for alignment dimensions.
+In this paper, we present MAHALO, a unified framework for multi-objective alignment during training and at inference time.
+We standardize process reward model training in both verifiable and non-verifiable settings, propose Multi-Action-Head DPO training with vectorized rewards and pairs the trained model with PRM-guided decoding using a continuing hidden state.
+Experiments on math reasoning, human value alignment, and multi-turn tutoring domains demonstrate the effectiveness of our framework for multi-objective alignment as well as fine-grained, flexible user control over alignment dimensions.
 Our framework offers a practical pathway toward AI assistants that are simultaneously accurate, safe, and engaging across diverse domains and applications.